Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

    ==21151== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)
    ```

-4. Add the memory read violation to the kernel code, and try to see the valgrind messages.
+4. Add the memory read violation to the kernel code, and see the valgrind messages.
-5. Open `src/kernels/peak_detect.cc`, and change the line 25 to `v_in = *(InIter+8500000500)`.
+5. Open `src/kernels/peak_detect.cc`, and change line 25 to `v_in = *(InIter+8500000500)`.
 6. Build the *AI Engine* component, and run the x86simulation.
-This time observe the console carefully for the following messages in the output console:
+Observe the console for the following messages in the output console:

    ```
    x86simulator --pkg-dir=./Work --i=.. --valgrind